-Better constant-time performance.
+Better constant-factor performance.

 Using abandonment in place of unchecked exceptions means that there is no need to pepper functions everywhere with the low-level code needed to propagate unchecked exceptions.
-Such code globally degrades constant-time performance of all functions in the language.
+Such code globally degrades constant-factor performance of all functions in the language.

 In most modern programming languages intended for applications (as opposed to systems), unchecked exceptions are used for reporting bugs.
 They have the following advantages: